 Why can’t we use grades or course evaluations to assess student learning?

 Course evaluations can be a measure of student satisfaction and can effectively report classroom experiences, exposure to materials and ideas, and activities (we did this, we wrote this many papers, I encountered these ideas…).
 They can even provide a student’s sense of what the student learned.
 However, for all of their benefits, course evaluations do not count as direct assessment because they do not demonstrate learning to the professor or another outside observer.

 Grades don’t usually count as assessment because they may include “improvement”, “effort”, “attendance and participation” and other elements that are not directly tied to student learning.
 Moreover, even when grades are tied directly to assignments (papers, exams, projects) they are often global.
 Knowing that five students each got an A- on a Dante paper does not mean they all demonstrably learned the same knowledge and skills.
 Grades are thus often not specific enough.

 Is it ever possible to use grades to assess student learning?

-Yes, when an exam addresses a single learning outcome and elements such as “effort” or “writing mechanics” are not graded.
+Yes, when an exam item (or specific element of another kind of assignment) addresses a single learning outcome and elements such as “effort” or “writing mechanics” are not graded.
 Exam grades can serve as a clear proxy of demonstration of learning in such a case.